mtxr/vscode-sqltools/README.md

 Find out more in the documentation [here](http://vscode-sqltools.mteixeira.dev/#features).

+## ChangeLog

+- Add a flag `sqltools.strategy` to control the Database connection configrations save path.
+For `global`, it's saved to user settings, for `workspace`, it follows the workspace or the folder.

 ## Getting Started

 SQLTools is a set of VS Code extensions that connect to, query, and display results from a SQL database manager.